• Home

 Our Vision

 EFF is an organization dedicated to the career development of fellows in training and nascent young investigators.
-Our vision is through preceptorships, symposiums, and research grant support.
-We support trainees in endocrinology to further advance their career goals and to strengthen our subspecialty.
+We support trainees across the various endocrinology subspecialties to further advance their career goals and to strengthen our community.

 Our Goals